cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Application Considerations {#apis}

-This section describes considerations for applications, including explicit error treatment and public metadata representation.
+This section describes considerations for applications, including explicit error treatment and public input representation for the POPRF protocol variant.

 ## Error Considerations

-Some POPRF APIs specified in this document are fallible.
+Some OPRF variants specified in this document have fallible operations.
 For example, `Finalize` and `Evaluate` can fail if any element received from the peer fails deserialization.
 The explicit errors generated throughout this specification, along with the conditions that lead to each error, are as follows: